MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-1-c4165.md

 'HRESULT' is being converted to 'bool'; are you sure this is what you want?

-When using an HRESULT in an [if](../../cpp/if-else-statement-cpp.md) statement, the HRESULT will be converted to a [bool](../../cpp/bool-cpp.md) unless you explicitly test for the variable as an HRESULT.
+When using an HRESULT in an [if](../../cpp/if-else-statement-cpp.md) statement, the HRESULT is converted to a [bool](../../cpp/bool-cpp.md) unless you explicitly test for the variable as an HRESULT.
 This warning is off by default.

 Warning C4165 is off by default.
 For more information, see [Compiler Warnings That Are Off By Default](../../preprocessor/compiler-warnings-that-are-off-by-default.md).

 ## Example

-The following sample generates C4165
+The following sample generates C4165.

 ```cpp
 // C4165.cpp